Based on the article “Mammals of the Welsh Harp”, by Andrew Self and Clive Herbert, in Birds of Brent Reservoir

 - Hedgehog Erinaceus europaeus

 A common mammal at the reservoir but rarely noted due to its nocturnal habits.
-The remains of one that had been eaten by gypsies was found when there was an encampment at the Northern end of the reservoir in the late 1980s (J. Colmans pers ob).
-Two road casualties were found on Cool Oak Lane on 7th May 1995.
+The remains of one that had been eaten by gypsies was found when there was an encampment at the Northern end of the reservoir in the late 1980s (J. Colmans, personal observation).
+Two were seen on the Slope in 2016, but most records in recent years have been of road casualties.

 - Whiskered Bat Myotis mystacinus